Frequently Asked Questions

 DrYoung@sacredbondveterinary.com

-Dr. Young will respond within 1 business day.
+Dr. Young will respond to your email within a few hours to 1 business day, except Sundays.

 If you are a current client, have an appointment already scheduled, or are a clinician, please email.
-Dr. Young will be in touch as soon as she is available, usually within the same day.
+Dr. Young will be in touch as soon as she is available.